 One of the best benefits of having a motorized skateboard is the ability to zip up hills with ease.
 However, not all electric skateboards are created equal, and a hill that is easy for one model may prove an insurmountable obstacle to another.
 We put these products through their paces to find the maximum hill grade that they could climb and see if it matched the manufacturer's claim.
 Once again, our tester was an average-sized, adult male for these tests, and a smaller or larger rider might find slightly different hill climbing abilities than we did.
 However, the overall trend and order would remain the same.
 You can see how each board stacked up below.

-The Evolve decisively earned the top score in this category, a 10 out of 10, for powering up a 23% grade that stumped every other board we tested.
-This board didn't struggle it all, with our tester noting that it felt like he "flew up the hill."
+The pair of Evolve boards decisively claimed the top score in this category, a 10 out of 10, for powering up a 23% grade that stumped every other board we tested.
+These boards didn't struggle it all, with our tester noting that it felt like he "flew up the hill."

-Following the Evolve, the Boostedand Onewheel+ earned an 8 out of 10 for their solid performance.
-These boards shot up a 15% grade but struggled with the 23% grade.
-This hill just slightly exceeded the abilities of these boards, with the Boosted lacking the power and the Onewheel+ self-balancing circuitry beginning to push back to keep you upright.
+Following the GT and the GTX, the Boosted Plusand Onewheel+ both earned an 8 out of 10 for their solid performance.
+These boards shot up a 15% grade, but struggled with the 23% grade.
+This hill just slightly exceeded the abilities of these boards, with the Boosted Plus lacking the power and the Onewheel+'s self-balancing circuitry beginning to push back to keep you upright.
+We would estimate that both of these boards could have handled a slightly less steep hill with ease and would have had no problem with a 20% grade hill — right in line with the manufacturers' specs.

-The Metroboard was the last board that really performed well in the test, meriting a 7 out of 10.
-This model was the slowest up the 15% hill, but it did make it, holding its own with only one wheel powered of traditional skateboard design.
-It made it a fraction of the way (about 6') up the steeper, but couldn't quite muster the power to make it all the way up.
+The Metroboard and the Mini S are the last boards that really excelled in this test, both meriting a 7 out of 10.
+The Metroboard was one of the slowest to get up the 15% hill, but it did make it, holding its own with only one wheel powered of traditional skateboard design.
+It made it a fraction of the way (about 6') up the steeper, 23% hill, but couldn't quite muster the power to make it all the way up.

 The Acton board followed, receiving a meager 3 out of 10.
 This board made it up a maximum of about 5% hill grade, and felt extremely slow on anything steeper, causing us to joke that it might have been faster to walk.

-The Pure Energy, Halo Board Carbon Edition, and the Metroboard all were about average in this category, deserving 5 out of 10.
-All of these boards felt equally responsive and had regenerative braking, but we found the Metroboard support to be lacking in our interactions with them, faring slightly worse than the Pure Energy and substantially worse than the Boosted and the Evolve.
-The Metroboard was also decently heavier than the Pure Energy, but we like the remote on this board much better than the Pure Energy.
-The remote for the Halo Board felt fine to hold and the added LED screen, like the Evolve, was nice to have, giving us a general idea of battery life left.
-The lack of a technical support phone number for the Halo Board also lost it some favor with us.
+The Riptide R1 and the Metroboard were about average in this category, each deserving 5 out of 10.
+Both of these boards felt equally responsive and had regenerative braking, but we found the Metroboard support to be lacking in our interactions with them — substantially worse than the Boosted and the Evolve.
+The Metroboard is also one of the heavier boards, but we did like its remote.
+The board also is very responsive to the remote commands.

-Last, but certainly not unimportant, the stopping abilities of each board comprised this final metric.
+Last, but certainly not least, the stopping abilities of each board comprised this final metric.
 We tested how the brakes worked at allowing you to maintain a controlled descent down a steep hill, as well as how they did at completely stopping you on flat ground and how long the stopping distance was.
-You can see how the boards scored in the graphic below.
+You can see below how the boards scored in this metric, worth 10% of the overall score.

-Continuing a trend, the Boosted had the best brakes of the bunch, earning a 9 out of 10 for this set of tests.
+The Boosted Plus had the best brakes of the bunch, earning a 9 out of 10 for this set of tests.
 This board does a great job of allowing you to control your speed down a steep hill and took about 25' to come to a complete stop in our tests from a speed of approximately 12 mph.

-The Evolve and Onewheel+ tied for the runner-up position, each receiving a 7 out of 10.
-The Evolve couldn't completely stop our descent on the steepest of hills but would reduce our speed to around 1-3 mph, definitely slow enough to step off without too much worry.
-The Evolve could stop quite abruptly on flat ground, practically launching our tester a handful of times.
+The Evolve GTX, GT, and the Onewheel+ all tied for the third place position, each receiving a 7 out of 10.
+The Evolves couldn't completely stop our descent on the steepest of hills but would reduce our speed to around 1-3 mph, definitely slow enough to step off without too much worry.
+However, both Evolve boards stop exceptionally quickly on flat ground — almost abrupt enough to throw you from the board.

 The Onewheel+ has exemplary stopping capabilities, having some of the shortest stopping distances and easily controlling your speed, even when descending exceptionally steep hills.